 Yes.
 Frozen broccoli is fine to use.
 Just make sure it’s not too wet from defrosting when you use it.
 Otherwise, you will have similar problems to blanching.

 A slurry is defined as “a semiliquid mixture, typically of fine particles of manure, cement, or coal suspended in water.”

-A cornstarch is used as a thickening agent, and particularly common in Asian sauces.
-However, if you put it in as a powder it will clump up so it must be turned into a slurry first.
+Cornstarch is used as a thickening agent, and particularly common in Asian sauces.
+However, if you put it in as a powder, it will clump up.
+So, it must be turned into a slurry first.